braver/Solarized/README.md

 ## Solarized for Sublime Text

-This color scheme is created for Sublime Text (2 and 3).
+This color scheme is created for Sublime Text 3.

-To install it, use [Package Control](https://packagecontrol.io).
+To install it, use [Package Control](https://packagecontrol.io/packages/Solarized%20Color%20Scheme).

 ![](https://raw.githubusercontent.com/braver/Solarized/master/solarized.png)

-# Installation
+## Installation

 After installation select either Light or Dark from the Select Color Scheme entry in the command palette.

+## Buy me a coffee

+☕️👌🏻

+If you enjoy this package, feel free to make a little [donation via PayPal](https://paypal.me/pools/c/8aniLejX25) towards the coffee that keeps this project running.
+It's much appreciated!